bagder/uncurled/money/rights.md

 Who has the right to the money donated to and owned by the project?

-In a project with no formal leadership and no one gets paid to work on it, that ends up getting some [donations](donations.md), there is room for friction and unhappiness when money is spent.
+In a project with no formal leadership where no one gets paid to work on it, that ends up getting some [donations](donations.md), there is room for friction and unhappiness when money is spent.
 While getting donations might be hard, spending donations can be even harder.